SAMMISolutions/docs/doc_posts/_components/core.md

 - Adaptive Resizing - whether you want to also resize your buttons when you change the grid size
 - Background Image - choose either a color or background image for your deck
 - Undo & Redo - allows you to undo/redo any deck action

+You can select and move multiple buttons at once:
+- Hold `Ctrl` and click buttons to add or remove them from the current selection.
+- Drag any selected button to move the full selection while preserving its layout.
+- Press `Ctrl+C` to copy the selected buttons, then paste them into an empty area to preserve their relative positions.
+- Press `Delete` to remove all selected buttons.
+- Undo and Redo work with multi-button operations.

 #### Disable a deck
 You can disable a deck by either checking the `Disable` checkbox in SAMMI or by using [Deck: Change Status]({{ "commands/misc#deckchangestatus" | relative_url }}) command.
 This allows you to have only specific decks active during your stream.